harrypmdev/online-book-reader/README.md

 Online Book Reader is a website that allows users to save books, read them and record their progress through them without downloading any files.
 It uses only web-hosted plain text files so no epub files need to be downloaded.
+Users can add books, update their details and delete them.

 ![Responsive Mockup](/readme_assets/responsive.webp)

+Users can fully administrate their own books when logged in, and no community features exist except the 'ratings' feature, meaning no 'admin' page is necessary as every user is their own 'admin'.
+A user must be authenticated to manage the books associated with their account.

 # Agile Methodology